 Official “Animal Rabies Vaccination Clinic” plaque at ICVS

 DOG OWNERS LIVING OUTSIDE 5th RING ROAD

-Many dog owners outside of 5th ring road, especially in the Shunyi villa areas, may be able to inquire with the management agents to help get dogs registered or at least obtain guidance on the process.
+Many dog owners outside of 5th ring road, especially in the Shunyi villa areas, may be able to inquire with their management agents for assistance on registering dogs or at least obtaining guidance on the process.
 Dogs may be over 35-cms outside of the 8 major districts.
-Check with your property management agent or local PSB precinct (pai chu suo) for confirmation.
+Please check with your property management agent or local PSB precinct (pai chu suo) for confirmation.

 Please be advised that there may be some residential compounds technically OUTSIDE 5th ring road that may not allow large dogs.
-Please ask the management agents or even the local Public Security Bureau overseeing the area to verify if large dogs are allowed.
-It would be unfortunate to sign a lease only to later find out you cannot register your large dog in these areas.
+Please ask the management agents or the local Public Security Bureau overseeing the area to verify if large dogs are allowed.
+It would be unfortunate to sign a lease only to later find out you cannot register your large dog in your compound.

 Cats and their owners may all breathe a collective sigh of relief that there is NO CAT REGISTRATION requirement in Beijing (for now!)

-Please call or email the International Center for Veterinary Services with any questions on registration, importing pets, taking pets out of the country and any animal health care or pet care issue.
+Please call or email the International Center for Veterinary Services with any questions on dog registration, importing and exporting pets, microchipping, vaccinations, rabies antibody titre testing, rabies prevention and any animal health care or pet care issue.

 International Center for Veterinary Services (ICVS)

 No. 13-16 Rong Ke Gan Lan Cheng Shang Jie

 © 2006-2016 International Center for Veterinary Services.
 All rights reserved.